fernando-aristizabal/gVal/README.md

 ## Road Map

 ### Checkpoint 1: Minimum Viable Product
-- [ ] Easy to use, well documented, high-level functionality.
+- [ ] Easy to use, well documented, component level functionality for use as an API
 - [ ] Accepts GDAL compatible single-band raster formats.
 - [ ] Accepts two-class (binary) categorical variables with set encodings.
 - [ ] Handles a registry of encodings based on keyword descriptors (e.g. inundation map, landcover data, etc).